Lefty from Gaylord — with Roger Clemens' phone number — interests Blue Jays

 Rodning was scheduled to work the final two innings Sunday vs. the St. Peter Saints.
 He had made four appearances (three starts), throwing 17 innings with 41 strikeouts, two hits and no runs allowed.

-Brody entered Sunday with a 7-4 lead and found a collection of feisty Saints.
-Gaylord boxed it around a bit in the field, St. Peter had three singles, scored two unearned runs, and there were runners on first and second when the game ended.
+Brody entered Sunday with a 7-4 lead and found a feisty collection of Saints.
+Gaylord boxed the ball in the field, there were a couple of hits, and it was 7-6 with two runners on before the final out was recorded.

-That wasn’t all bad, since Rodning needed some work with runners on base to put on the videos of his pitching that are being monitored by the Blue Jays.
-He had another test on Thursday night, starting against the Jordan Brewers, Minnesota’s defending Class C champions.
+On Thursday, the Jordan Brewers, defending state Class C champs, were in Gaylord.
+Rodning relieved brother McKoy to start the fifth, pitched five scoreless innings — two hits, nine K’s in a 3-1 win.
+And: “Brody also stole home on a throw back to the pitcher,’’ manager Mike Walsh said.

 Rodning spent his life playing baseball on this emerald turf.
 He was the ace pitcher and outstanding hitter for Sibley East (a merger with Arlington and Green Isle), the quarterback on a team that lost to Caledonia in the state quarterfinals in 2012, and became a career 1,000-point scorer in basketball as a senior in 2013-14.